Bumpman drawing activity

 - 20 April – 20 May 2020

-- Learn techniques to make your drawings look 3D, draw a portrait of Bumpman and enter our competition to win art supplies!
+- Learn techniques to make your artwork look 3D by drawing a portrait of Bumpman.

 While our galleries are closed, we’re setting you an activity based on our exhibition, Paloma Varga Weisz: Bumped Body.